tyler-rand/console_game/README.md

 # Getting Started

-After cloning the repo, type 'ruby init.rb' when in the directory to create the empty database .yml files and maps.
+After cloning the repo and bundling gems, type `ruby init.rb` when in the directory to create the empty database .yml files and maps.

-Then start the game with 'ruby console_rpg.rb'
+Then start the game with `ruby console_rpg.rb`

 # ConsoleRPG